Delvaux (company): Boutiques

 Delvaux operates about 10 stores in Belgium with its flagship boutique being "Le 27" at 27, Boulevard de Waterloo in Brussels, Belgium.

 In 2014, Delvaux opened its first international flagship boutiques in Paris, Tokyo and London.
 In 2018 Delvaux opened a second boutique in London on Sloane Street, as well as its first boutique in Italy, in Milan.

-In January 2019 Delvaux also opened its first American flagship in New York City, on the fabled Fifth Avenue at the corner of 59th Street, on Manhattan's elegant Upper East Side, overlooking Central Park.
-The boutique is situated in the Sherry-Netherland building, at the former site of A La Vieille Russie.
+In January 2019 Delvaux opened its first American flagship in New York City, on Fifth Avenue and 59th Street, on Manhattan's Upper East Side.
+The boutique is situated in the Sherry-Netherland building.

 Delvaux operates 42 stores in the world, including doors in Belgium, England, Italy, the United States, China and Japan.

 It is otherwise distributed through specialty and department stores in Australia, Austria, China, France, Germany, Hong Kong, Italy, Japan, Korea, Kuwait, Lebanon, Portugal, Russia, Spain, Taiwan, United Kingdom and the United States.